Skip to main content

 Ted Williams hits his last home run.

-Ted Williams was recorded hitting his last home run in a newsreel that can now be seen on YouTube.
+Ted Williams was filmed hitting his last home run in a newsreel that can now be seen on YouTube.

-For the better part of twenty-two years he had been the star hitter of the Boston Red Sox.
-He had been through hardships and setbacks that might well have stopped a lesser man, including five years of wartime service in the Marines during the height of his career.
-Now it was all down to one last time at bat.
+For the better part of 22 years, he had been the star hitter of the Boston Red Sox.
+He had been through hardships and setbacks that might well have stopped a lesser man, including five years of service as an aviator in the Marines during World War II and the Korean War at the height of his career.
+Now, it was all down to one last time at-bat.

 Fans stood and cheered for several minutes as the umpire held up the game.
 Nobody sat down.
 It might have been the ninth inning of the seventh game of the World Series.
 It seemed as if each fan was trying to savor these last few moments.
 The batter did not acknowledge the ovation.
 He never had since his first or second year in the big leagues.

 How would all this end after such a colorful career that included being the last hitter to bat over .400, two MVPs, and six batting titles?
-So often he seemed to hit one out in the most dramatic situations.
+So often, he seemed to hit one out in the most dramatic situations.
 He had belted a three-run homer to win the 1941 All-Star Game in Detroit.
-He homered off a Dizzy Trout pitch in his last at-bat before leaving for the Korean War, and did it again his second time at bat when he returned.
-Now he was like a matador standing in the middle of the ring waiting for the bull’s last charge.
+He homered off a Dizzy Trout pitch in his last at-bat before leaving for the Korean War, and did it again in his second time at-bat when he returned.
+Now, he was like a matador standing in the middle of the ring waiting for the bull’s last charge.

 Fisher was into his motion, and the next pitch was a fastball about thigh-high.
-The hitter, with a quick hitch and his fluid swing, made contact with the ball.
+Williams, with a quick hitch and his fluid swing, made contact with the ball.
 It flew off the bat and headed in a straight line, almost in my direction.
-The Baltimore center fielder, already playing deep, slowly faded back and glanced over his shoulder to see how much room he had to the fence.
+The Baltimore centerfielder, already playing deep, slowly faded back and glanced over his shoulder to see how much room he had to the fence.
 He looked as if he had the ball in his sights and was ready to make the catch.
 Everything seemed to shift into slow motion.
-The ball hung in the air, the fielder’s face was turned up, another step, another, and finally the ball sailed over the fence.
+The ball hung in the air, the fielder’s face was turned up, another step, another, and, finally, the ball sailed over the fence.

 Donate